Emerald Ash Borer and the Firewood Quarantine

 Is the area where EAB was found under quarantine?

 On Aug.
 8, 2008, the U.S. Department of Agriculture issued a federal quarantine for Wayne County.
 This quarantine restricted the movement of ash wood, ash products and hardwood firewood for Wayne County.
 A state quarantine for Wayne County was issued on Aug.
-28, 2008.
+28, 2008, with subsequent quarantines issued for Bollinger, Carter, Clay, Iron, Madison, Platte, Pulaski, Reynolds, and Shannon counties.

 A national plan, coordinated by USDA-APHIS, guides what federal, state and local officials must do to manage this insect.
 That plan requires that infested areas are quarantined, which means that selected materials such as firewood from deciduous trees, ash nursery stock, and ash logs may not be moved out of infested areas.